Saebyuckbaan/demo-mockup/Home.md

 	* Text Learners: https://square.github.io/intro-to-d3/
 	* Video Learners: https://www.youtube.com/watch?v=8jvoTV54nXw

-## The Assignment (Part 2) - Getting Started
+## The Assignment (Part 1) - Getting Started

 This assignment contains an overview of several technologies that you can use in conjunction with D3 such as AJAX, HTML5, and NodeJS.
-The first part of the assignment shows you how to create webpages with D3 and AJAX and how to get dynamically generated data from a MySQL database.
+The first part of the assignment shows you how to create webpages with D3 and AJAX and how to get dynamically generated data from a Postgres database.

 Many toolkits are available that provide AJAX support and if you need this functionality in D3 there are at least two methods of making AJAX based requests.
 One method provides generic AJAX support and the second provides support for JSON data.